thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-03-metasploitable3-building-the-ubuntu-linux-version.md

 ### Building Metasploitable3 Linux Version

-In the previous section we install all application requirements including VirtualBox, Vagrant, vagrant-reload, and packer.
+In the previous section, we install all application requirements including VirtualBox, Vagrant, vagrant-reload, and packer.
 We are now ready to actually build Metasploitable3!

 This tutorial specifies the home directory to download the GitHub repository and build the project.
 However, you can perform these steps in another location.
 It shouldn't make a difference, as none of the commands specify a full path.

-Go back to your home directory, or somewhere your want to build the project:
+Go back to your home directory, or somewhere you want to build the project:

 {% highlight bash %}
 cd ~